What Is Nicotine?

 One of the most at-risk groups for nicotine addiction is teenagers.

-According to the U.S. Surgeon General, the human brain does not stop developing until the age of 25.
+According to the U.S. Surgeon General, the human brain does not stop developing until 25.
 Until this time, the brain builds stronger connections, called synapses, that link nicotine to pleasure.
 As a result, teenagers are at a higher risk of addiction than adults.

 Sadly, vaping is on the rise among teenagers.
 In 2018, 1 in 5 high schoolers used vape products at least once over a month’s timespan, according to the Surgeon General.